BofA's Moynihan gets 73 percent pay increase in 2012

-Moynihan's grants included 277,871 shares that will be paid out on a monthly basis in cash over the next year and 463,119 restricted shares that vest over three years.
-The remaining 185,248 performance-based shares will vest if the company meets return on asset goals for half the shares and growth in adjusted tangible book value goals for the other half over a three-year period.
+Moynihan's grants included 277,871 shares that will be paid out on a monthly basis in cash over the next year and 185,248 restricted shares that vest over three years.
+Half of the remaining 463,119 performance-based shares will vest if the company meets return on asset goals, and the other half will vest if the company meets goals for growth in adjusted tangible book value, both over a three-year period.

 The bank's tangible book value per share of common stock grew to $13.36 in the fourth quarter of 2012 from $12.95 a year earlier as the bank built capital.
 Tuesday's filings did not disclose the performance-based goals for the shares.

 The bank also awarded restricted and performance-based shares worth nearly $30 million to six other top executives, according to the filings.